 #1 Email Service Provider for a Blog

-We have tried (in this order): Mail Chimp, Aweber, Get Response, Active Campaign, and Convertkit.
+We have tried (in this order): Mail Chimp, Aweber, Get Response, Convert Kit, and Active Campaign.

-For bloggers, Convertkit seems to be the best option.
+For bloggers, Active Campaign seems to be the best option.
 It’s easy to use, has tons of automation capabilities, and is great for bloggers.
+One of its best tools is the ability to re-send emails to people who have not opened yet.
+This raises the click and conversion rate for every email you send!

 It’s also the preferred method we use to email our 34,000+ email subscribers.